 No – we are a group of junior doctors who have struggled with the job ranking process in the past and are trying to make things easier.

-When we ran the ranker last year, we noticed that there were a few instances where the foundation school spreadsheets did not correlate with the jobs data that was on Oriel.
-When this happen, we use the Oriel data since this is the system that you will actually be using to input your jobs.
+When we have ran the ranker in the past, we noticed that there were a few instances where the foundation school spreadsheets did not correlate with the jobs data that was on Oriel.
+When this happens, we use the Oriel data since this is the system that you will actually be using to input your jobs.

 Since we are independent of Oriel, they do not let us know when they make changes to their jobs list.
 If Oriel make changes after we have crawled their website, the changes will not automatically appear on the job ranker.
 We would be grateful if you could report any discrepancies to firstname.lastname@example.org and we’ll get them fixed.